 Homeowners who involve their builder involved in the design phase and from the outset of their project are more likely to keep their new home construction within their budget.
 While often times homeowners who go to design without a builder need to have their plans simplified and scaled down after the fact, in order to hit their budget target.

-Below, we have compiled a list of 9 ways that we help clients simplify their design and save money, without sacrificing the quality of their custom home.
+Below, we have compiled a list of 9 ways that we work with our custom home building clients and their architects to simplify their design and save money, without sacrificing the quality of their custom home.

 1. Build up, not out.

-While ranch homes are our most-requested floor plan type, they are also the most expensive to build because of their wider footprint.
-When you're building a ranch home you'll have additional foundation and roof line costs over your usable space, which will drive up your costs.
-If you can shift some of your square footage into an upper story with a 1 1/2 story floor plan you can save up from 10% to 15% per square foot during construction.
-Alternatively, if you can shift some of your usable square footage into a finished basement, rather than keeping it all on the main floor, you can also find substantial savings.
+While rambler-style, or ranch homes, are our most-requested floor plan type, they can also the most expensive to build because of their wider footprint.
+Building a ranch home requires additional foundation and roof line costs over your livable space, which can drive up your costs.
+By shifting some of your square footage into an upper story with a 1 1/2 story floor plan, you can save as much as 10% to 15% per square foot during construction.
+You can also shift some of your livable square footage into a finished basement, rather than keeping it all on the main floor to save on foundation and roofline costs.

-Floor plans that have their garage separated from the main structure of the home are growing in popularity.
-The look is certainly distinctive, and tempting to choose when you're looking to build.
-However, the cost to build a garage that is separated overall footprint of the home can be substantially higher - in the tens of thousands of dollars - due to the additional foundation and roofline needed to support such a design.
+Floor plans that have a garage detached from the main structure of the home are growing in popularity.
+The look is certainly distinctive and tempting to choose when you're looking to build.
+However, the cost to build a garage that is separated from the primary footprint of the home can be substantially higher - in the tens of thousands of dollars - due to the additional foundation and roofline needed to support such a design.